 This course is a great resource for learning the basics of keying including master keying terminology and standard key coding symbols.
 We also explain the disadvantages of cross keying in a building.
 At the end of this class, you will be able to independently design a simple one-page master key system.

 Whether you are looking to learn something new or brush up on the basics, check out our AIA continuing education courses.
-If your architectural firm is interested in arranging a lunchtime learning session for one of the classes above, contact us by emailing MB-ArchitecturalServices@laforceinc.com or giving us a call at 1.800.236.8858.
-You can also learn more by visiting the Architectural Services page on our website.
+If your architectural firm is interested in arranging a lunchtime learning session for one of the classes above, fill out the form below, or give us a call at 1.800.236.8858.